supersede-project/feedback_gathering/web_library/README.md

 # jQuery Web Library

 The Feedback Mechanisms for the web are realized as a jQuery Plugin.
-It has the following dependencies:

 ## Setup